Hardman Earle: Railway director

-Politics
+Religion and politics

-In 1869, Earle was awarded a baronetcy for his services to the Liberal Party.
+Earle served as a churchwarden in the Liverpool parishes of St Peter's and St Nicholas and as a Liverpool JP.
+In 1869, he was awarded a baronetcy for his services to the Liberal Party.

 Earlestown

-Earlestown in Newton-le-Willows is named after him.
+Earlestown in Newton-le-Willows is named after him, because he was the director of the LNWR responsible for the consolidation of the company's wagon works there and for building the new housing required by the expansion.

 Allerton Tower

 Earle bought part of the Allerton Hall Estate and on it built a mansion called Allerton Tower.
 It was a grand Italianate building with a tower, designed by Harvey Lonsdale Elmes.
 The mansion was demolished and only associated buildings remain.
 The locality has now become Allerton Tower Park.

 Personal life

 Earle married Mary Langton of Kirkham on 24 August 1819.
 He enjoyed fox hunting and continued in this pursuit until he died at the age of 84.
-Mary died in 1850 aged 52, Hardman died on 25 January 1877, both were buried at St Peter's Church, Woolton, Liverpool.
-A son was the soldier William Earle CB (1833 – 1885).
+Mary died in 1850 aged 52; Hardman died on 25 January 1877.
+Both were buried at St Peter's Church, Woolton, Liverpool.
+One son was the soldier William Earle CB (1833 – 1885), another Hardman joined Salisbury Turner & Earle but died young, while the baronetcy went to Thomas.